Knowing this about spa treatments could make you cringe 👩🏻 | Awayion Beauty

 1. Spa Treatments Can Leak into Your Bloodstream

 Now, if you have any open sores, your risk of contamination is much higher.
-During treatment, the risk of transmission can be increased by the use of heated items, like baths or rocks, that are positioned on the skin.
+During treatments, the risk of transmission can be increased by the use of heated items, like baths or rocks, that are positioned on the skin.

 RELATED: Love spa treatments and want to use them safely at home?
 See this